Join us

 We are currently offering summer internships for undergraduate students living in the Champaign-Urbana area.
-Interns will start around May 20, 2024, and end around August 9, 2024.
-During this period, interns will learn and gain hands-on experience conducting wheat and oat breeding operations, primarily in the field.
-This internship is an excellent opportunity for students interested in gaining experience working in an applied plant breeding program.
-Interns will also gain exposure to various research projects that we are conducting to help improve breeding strategies.
+Interns will start around May 19, 2025, and end around August 8, 2025.
+During this period, interns will learn and gain hands-on experience conducting wheat and oat breeding program operations, primarily in the field.
+This internship is an excellent opportunity for students interested in gaining experience working in an applied agricultural research program.
+Interns will also gain exposure to various research projects that we are conducting to accelerate genetic improvement.

 Specific Activities